LiMingxiangmath/limxmath.github.io/about.md

 title: About Me
 ---

-# About Me

 ## Research Interests

-Geometric analysis, conformal geometry, Q-curvature, and nonlinear PDE.
+Geometric analysis, conformal geometry and nonlinear PDE.
+Recently, I focus on some problems related to Q-curvature.